 1. Healthy Working Spirit Ceased to Exist

 In this age of cut-throat competition, a healthy working spirit has diminished long ago.
-People are driven more by insecurity to lose their job to someone else rather than being driven by the urge to perform for a greater good.
+People are driven more by insecurity to lose their jobs to someone else rather than being driven by the urge to perform for the greater good.
 Therefore, this attitude gives rise to dirty politics within the workplace.
 Some people lack a healthy spirit to the extent that they not only try to work better than others but also try to ruin others’ advancement.

 2. Instant Decision-Making is Impossible

 Sometimes, some tasks call for immediate decisions, which is impossible if you are in a job.
 Before taking a decision, you need to have the permission of your superior, or you have to call a meeting.
-You cannot really make a decision, you can propose something which will be considered by the upper tier of the organization, which is a time-consuming process & in the meantime, the opportunity may be gone.
+You cannot really make a decision, you can propose something that will be considered by the upper tier of the organization, which is a time-consuming process & in the meantime, the opportunity may be gone.

 3. Will Be Monotonous If the Job is No More Challenging

 Most people feel boredom in the job when it stops providing new challenges or opportunities to learn.
 After a certain time, that job doesn’t excite them anymore.
-Changing the company will not help either, because with your current job profile, you will be offered the same type of job.
+Changing the company will not help either, because, with your current job profile, you will be offered the same type of job.
 No company will trust you with an entirely different role.